shonebinu/collegeCurriculum/sem5/README.md

 19. [Write a java program that implements a multi-thread application that has three threads.
 First thread generates a random integer for every one second. second thread computes square of the number and prints; third thread gives the value of cube of the number](./java/InterThreadDemo.java)

 20. [Write multithreadedprogram to print lowercase letters and uppercase letters from two differentthreads with suitable delay](./java/ThreadExample1.java)

+## Java Programming using Linux past lab exam qns and answers

+Most of the past lab exam qns are similar to what we have here on our record.
+However, some of the past lab exam qns with answers that I've completed can be found [here.](./prevLab/)